mcroydon/gofinger/README.md

 Formatting
 ==========

 Gofinger has been formatted with [gofmt](http://golang.org/cmd/gofmt/).
-To re-run gofmt, run `make gofmt` from the main directory.
+To re-run gofmt, run `make gofmt` from the main directory and commit the changes.

 Acknowledgements
 ================